Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 y_pred = mlp.predict(X_test)
 ```
 Using this model, we get an accuracy of $85.625$%!
-Considering that we did not use any complex deep learning architectures, this is pretty impressive!
+Considering that we did not use any complex deep-learning architectures, this is pretty impressive!
 Here's a more detailed overview of the performance:

 ![performance](https://github.com/user-attachments/assets/0673d41a-b006-4420-9a91-6dcb5b949686)

 As we can see, most of the labels performed extremely well, especially disgust.
 This is most likely because disgust is a very strong emotion, which can be easier to pick up with our algorithm.
-However, sad and suprised emotions did not perform as well.
-These errors can easily be fixed with a more robust model, or more trial and error with the current model architecture.
+However, sad and surprised emotions did not perform as well.
+These errors can easily be fixed with a more robust model or more trial and error with the current model architecture.

 <br>

 ## Conclusion

 This project showcases the potential of a custom approach to emotion classification using multimodal data.
-By combining a 3D Histograms of Oriented Gradients for video features and advanced audio feature extraction with B-Spline transformations, we were able to create a robust and efficient feature extraction pipeline.
+By combining 3D Histograms of Oriented Gradients for video features and advanced audio feature extraction with B-Spline transformations, we were able to create a robust and efficient feature extraction pipeline.
 The integration of these features through Partial Tucker Decomposition significantly reduced the dimensionality, making our models more efficient without sacrificing performance.
 The impressive accuracy of our ensemble method underscores the power of combining video and audio data, paving the way for more sophisticated and accurate emotion detection systems in real-world applications.
 This custom approach not only enhances the accuracy of emotion classification but also demonstrates the potential for broader applications in any field requiring nuanced analysis of multimedia data.

-If you've made it this far, thank you for giving this a read and happy learning!
+If you've made it this far, thank you for giving this a read, and happy learning!

 <br>